-Family reunification or family-based immigration is one of the ways to get an immigration visa to the United States of America and subsequently, a green card
+Family reunification or family-based immigration is one of the ways to get an immigrant visa to the United States of America and subsequently, adjustment of status for permanent residency

-Foreign nationals (non-US residents) who want to live legally and permanently in the United States must first obtain an immigration visa.
+Foreign nationals (non-US residents) who want to live legally and permanently in the United States must first obtain an immigrant visa.
 This is the first step in order to become a lawful permanent resident of America.
-An immigration visa gives you the right to apply for permission to enter the United States as a permanent resident and is a step towards acquiring US citizenship in the future.
+It gives you the right to apply for permission to enter the United States as a permanent resident and is a step towards acquiring US citizenship in the future.

-To obtain an immigrant visa, a foreign citizen must have a sponsor in the form of a relative – a US citizen or permanent resident (a green-card holder).
+To obtain it, a foreign citizen must have a sponsor in the form of a relative – a US citizen or permanent resident (LPR).

-A US citizen may file an immigration petition for:
+A United States citizen may file a petition for:

 - brothers and sisters

-A permanent resident of the United States (a green-card holder) may file an immigration petition for:
+A permanent resident of the United States may file a petition for:

 - unmarried children

-These visa types are based on a close family relationship with a United States (U.S.) citizen described as an Immediate Relative (IR).
+These types are based on a close relationship with a United States citizen described as an Immediate Relative (IR).
 The number of immigrants in these categories is not limited each fiscal year.
-Immediate relative visa types include:
+Immediate relative types include: